fleur-c/Fleursoft-DanceHUD-Open-Source/readme-building.txt

    Rename the cube (which is named 'Object') in your 'Inventory/Objects' folder to be: Cube

-   Now create another cube on the ground.
+   Create another cube on the ground.
 Edit this one and go to the contents tab.

-Now we need to drag in a copy of the 'Cube' object.
+   Drag in a copy of the 'Cube' object to the contents of the new

-   Create a 'new script' there and edit the script and copy/paste in the contents of the 'BuildHUD.lslp' script.
+   Create a 'new script' there and edit the script and copy/paste in the contents of the 'BuildHUD' script.

    Upload the textures for use in the DanceHUD - these are in the Themes directory - upload and rename them as follows:

-    Themes/FS Theme Basic.png -> ~FS Theme Basic
+    Themes/~FS Theme Basic.png -> ~FS Theme Basic
+    Themes/~FS Theme Aqua.png -> ~FS Theme Aqua
+    Themes/~FS Theme Blue.png -> ~FS Theme Blue
+    Themes/~FS Theme Green.png -> ~FS Theme Green
+    Themes/~FS Theme Pink.png -> ~FS Theme Pink
-    Themes/FS Theme Flowers-b=0,0,255.png -> ~FS Theme Flowers/b=0,0,255
+    Themes/~FS Theme Red.png -> ~FS Theme Red
-    Themes/FS Theme Transparent-b=0,0,0,1.png -> ~FS Theme Transparent/b=0,0,0,1
+    Themes/~FS Theme Transparent.png -> ~FS Theme Transparent
-    Themes/FS Theme Blue-b=0,0,255.png -> ~FS Theme Blue/b=0,0,255
+    Themes/~FS Theme Yellow.png -> ~FS Theme Yellow

-   Copy the four textures you uploaded into the contents of the cube on the ground.
+   Copy the eight textures you uploaded into the contents of the cube on the ground.

    While you are there - create a notecard (in your inventory) - name it ~FSErrors and put the contents of 'Errors-English' (skip the ''s) into that notecard and put the notecard in the contents of the cube.
-   I think you'll find a blank line a the end - you can delete that line and save the notecard.

-   One last thing to copy in is the contents of 'readme-getting-started.txt' copy the contents of that file into a new notecard in your inventory and name the notecard '~FS Readme - DanceHUD - Getting started' (skip the ''s).
+   One more thing to copy in is the contents of the appropriate readme file (for SL: readme-getting-started-SL-OpenSource.txt).
+   Copy the contents of the readme file into a new notecard in your inventory and name the notecard '~FS Readme - DanceHUD - Getting started' (skip the ''s).

    Check the General tab and look at the Next Owner check boxes.